SudheenaMisra/Dissertation/README.md

 # Dissertation
-My MSc Data Science Dissertation Project
+My MSc Data Science Dissertation Project.
+For the PDF version of the full report check this repository
 ## Content Based Motivational book recommendation using Natural Language Processing and Clustering
 ##### Data collection
 The first step I followed in conducting my analysis was data collection.
 I wanted